 Joining Forces to Bring Faster Internet to Pittsylvania, Va!

-Pittsylvania County and Pittsylvania County Schools are committing a combined $16.5 million to a $75,696,939 fiber-to-the-home project.
-RiverStreet Networks is also willing to provide a $19.6 million match.
-The remaining $39.5 million is expected to come from a grant from the Virginia Telecommunication Initiative (VATI) through the Virginia Department of Housing and Community Development.
-RiverStreet Networks is planning to pass 11,985 unserved locations, as defined by the Federal Communications Commission (FCC), with this fiber network over the next several years.
-Additional funding opportunities are being sought to expand the number of unserved homes that can be passed with this fiber network.
+The first phase of this project involves a $75 million dollar fiber-to-the-home network.
+As part of this project, Pittsylvania County and Pittsylvania County Schools have committed a combined $16.5 million and RiverStreet Networks provided a $19.6 million match.
+The remaining $39.5 million was awarded in December of 2021 through a grant from the Virginia Telecommunication Initiative (VATI).
+With this fiber network, RiverStreet Networks is planning to pass 11,985 unserved locations, as defined by the Federal Communications Commission (FCC), over the next several years.

 Most Importantly, tell your friends, neighbors, and share on social media!
 The more who participate, the closer you are to a better online experience!